Tiki Barber: Running style

 Starting from his breakout season in 2000, Barber was known for his exceptional cutback running, quick feet, and running vision.
 He also was an adept receiver out of the backfield with over 450 receiving yards and over 50 receptions every season from 2000 to 2006.

 After the 2003 year, in spite of his rushing yard totals, Barber had a tendency to commit fumbles.
 He committed nine fumbles and six lost fumbles in the 2002 and 2003 seasons, respectively.
 This also includes three lost fumbles in a game against the Philadelphia Eagles on December 28, 2002.
-When head coach Tom Coughlin arrived, he taught Barber to hold the ball vertically instead of horizontally, of which is a common practice in rugby football.
-After adapting to this change, his fumbles went down significantly.
+When head coach Tom Coughlin arrived, he taught Barber to hold the ball vertically instead of horizontally, a practice taken from rugby football.
+After making this change, his fumbles went down significantly.
 In 2004, he only had two lost fumbles and proceeded to commit only four lost fumbles in his three years with Coughlin.

 Barber began to focus on strength training and lifting in 2004 upon the suggestion of his new running backs coach, Jerald Ingram.
 Barber began to work with a strength coach, Joe Carini, in New Jersey.
 His added upper-body strength allowed him to break more tackles and improve as a running-back.
 Barber improved in other ways over the course of his career.
 He refined upon his patience during game-play, which is needed in football to wait for blocks to set and formed holes to emerge in the offensive line before accelerating forward.
 Barber also improved upon his physical toughness and blocking ability, as he was not known for being skilled in them earlier in his career.
 Barber additionally benefited from an improved offensive line and Coughlin's emphasis on the Giants' new strategic running game.